susom/tide/README.md

              5. Paste your key into the "Key" field.
              6. Click Add SSH key.
              7. If prompted, confirm your GitHub password.
-   4. Few Tips with Github on local
+   4. Few Tips with GitHub on local
-      1. Add the code to Github repo
+      1. Add the code to GitHub repo
-         1. Create a repo on Github
+         1. Create a repo on GitHub
             1. In the upper-right corner of any page, click your + button adjacent to profile photo, then click New Repository.
             2. Fill all the necessary details, you will be asked on repo type
                1. Private: Only you can see, if you are logged-in